-Avoid a falling out over the dinner table by following our ground rules for borrowing or lending money to family & friends.
+Avoid a row at the dinner table by following our ground rules for borrowing or lending money to family & friends.

 Who are you borrowing from or lending to?